varthdader/SysOpsScripts/Networking/PrivacyDNS.md

 ### Conclusion

-You now have a Pi-hole and Unbound setup running as Docker containers on your Ubuntu server!
-Adjust configurations as needed for your specific environment.
+You've successfully set up No-IP's enhanced DNS service along with Pi-hole and Unbound, ensuring that Unbound uses your No-IP hostname for DNS resolution.
+Adjust any configurations as needed based on your network requirements!